JaredTan/Woven/README.md

 + Connecting our front-end with a NoSQL back-end database.
 + Understanding web-sockets and providing smooth user-to-user messaging.
 + Creating a virtual plant feature with a pleasing UI and seamless UX for user satisfaction.
-+ Add graphics library for the plant.
++ Add graphics library / drawn images for the virtual plant.
-+ Adding features that require two users to work together.

-## Technology details included in the MERN stack
+## Technology details of MERN

 ### MongoDB
 [mongoDB](https://npmjs.org/package/mongodb)